Replace Image in PDF Annotation Using GroupDocs.Watermark for .NET

 Prerequisites

-- Basic Understanding of C# and .NET: Familiarity with C# programming and .NET framework.
+Basic Understanding of C# and .NET: You should be comfortable with C# syntax, object-oriented programming, and the .NET framework.
+We’ll explain the PDF-specific parts, but won’t cover C# fundamentals.

 Import Namespaces

 Before writing any code, you need to import the necessary namespaces.
-This will ensure that you have access to all the classes and methods required for watermarking.
+This gives you access to all the classes and methods required for PDF annotation manipulation.

 using System;